reynier0611/reynier0611.github.io/ml/gan_1d.md

 Weights in the generator model are updated based on the performance of the discriminator model:

-- When discriminator is good at detecting fake samples: generator is updated more
+- When discriminator is good at detecting fake samples: generator is updated more.
 - When discriminator is bad at detecting fake samples: generator is updated less.

 (zero-sum or adversarial relationship between the two models)